 We quickly move from one project to the next, without knowing how to make the next project better.
 It is essential to understand how to measure your performance as a Category Manager and to continuously improve.
 Your target is to beat the industry average for landing rate and time!

 The concept of Category Management has evolved.
 No more is it the sole reserve of the retail industry.
-In fact, it is now an essential strategy to adopt for all purchasing decisions.
-Applying the fundamentals of Category Management to purchasing can lead to reduced costs of goods, reduced supply chain risk and increase the overall value of the supply base.
+In fact, it is now an essential strategy to adopt for all purchasing and procurement decisions.
+Applying the fundamentals of Retail Category Management to purchasing can lead to reduced costs of goods, reduced supply chain risk and increase the overall value of the supply base.

 Peter Hunt (ADR International) describes it as:

 “..the term category management can mean different things to different people, so a working definition is needed.
 A ‘category’ is the logical grouping of similar expenditure items, such as spend on advertising agency services or IT hardware.
 [It] ..is the sourcing process used to manage these categories to satisfy business needs while maximising the value delivered from the supply base.”